-This academic rank describes the candidate who does not possess the terminal degree in his or her discipline.
+This academic rank describes the candidate who does not possess the terminal degree in their discipline.
 This rank may also be used for candidates with a terminal degree(s) but limited postgraduate experience, including physicians in residency or fellowship training.